Skip to content

 Death Eater

 One comment was about the impact of the Black Lives Matter movement dissipating in times of corona and that it did not receive proper attention.
 I can agree that the attention, around the demonstrations in June last year, was more about talking about the use of mouth caps, than racism.
-It really loosened things up, there is no denying that and, as reported earlier, it is not an isolated event.
+It really did loosen things up, there is no denying that and, as reported earlier, it is not an isolated event.

 The second comment was about diversity and quality.
 A dead giveaway, I think, and I say so.
 That same week, women's quotas are being discussed in the chamber, for good reason.
 Diversity is quality, that should not be a point of discussion.
 The question is: in what way do we get the right representation in the right place.
 For instance, are we capable of investing in this at an early stage, not just asking about experience, but also looking at potential, because if you don't get the chance to gain experience, how can you build towards your place!
-Only to then hear: They're not there!
+Only to then hear: They are not there!

 Good example

 The talk of the day recently was also filled with the translation work for Amanda Gorman's poetry.
 Gorman who has published her beautiful spoken word performed during Joe Biden's inauguration.
 Earlier, it was announced that Gershwin Bonevacia was to translate Amanda Gorman's children's book.
 It was later announced that International Booker Prize winner Marieke Lucas Rijneveld was chosen to translate The Hill We Climb.
-After uproar over her being white, in relation to portraying the black struggle from her pen and how out of place that would be, Marieke Lucas Rijneveld pulls back.
+After uproar over her being white, in relation to portraying the black struggle from her pen and how out of place that would be, Marieke Lucas Rijneveld retreats.

 Historian Tayfun Balçik says: "One less white Dutchman gets a job, the Netherlands days in turmoil.
 People of colour miss out on jobs, assignments and jobs every day.
 For years!
 If we had a fraction of the fuss at Rijneveld, institutional discrimination in the labour market would have been solved."
 Nail on the head you might say.
 Here, Marieke Lucas Rijneveld sets a good example, because the quality under representation, it is already there, we all have to be willing to acknowledge that and make room for it.